 • Can you offer a consistent level of service in multiple destinations, including contract terms and insurance coverage?

-• Can you offer a worldwide partnership of qualified DMCs that can take care of you and your program needs in the future?
-How can you be assured of the caliber of these DMCs?
+• Can you offer a worldwide partnership of qualified DMCs that can take care of me and my program needs in the future?
+How can I be assured of the caliber of these DMCs?

 Chris Lee, DMCP, is partner and CEO of ACCESS Destination Services, having begun his destination management career in the early 1980s working for ACCESS precursor California Leisure Consultants in San Diego and Los Angeles.
 He is a co-founder and past president of the Association of Destination Management Executives, a contributing author to “The Guide to Successful Destination Management”, and the 2006 Destination Management Professional of the Year honoree